asan6602/LetterBoxedSolver/README.md

 Step 4)
 In order to check if the two word solution contains all the characters of the problem, I concatenated them and then converted that string into an arraylist so I can use the .contains method.

-# Notes
-* Split certain methods into their own classes in order to adhere to single responsibility to improve testability, reusability, and readability.
-* Applied unit testing to verify functionality and as a form of acceptance criteria.
-* The Letterboxed game uses the [Oxford Dictionary of English](https://twitter.com/thegridkid/status/1151191845222998016?lang=en)

 # Improvements, to do
 - [ ] continue to clean words